qvt/qvtr2coq/edu.kit.ipd.sdq.mdsd.uml2rdbms/ReadMe.txt

 * Run TransformAllInstantorResults.sh which transforms ./models/*.uml.xml into ./models/*.rdbms.xml

 Script TransformInstantiatorResults.bat: Run the ModelMorf transformation
-* ModelMorf must be installed under Windows, because there is a JVM incompatibility that causes an exception under OSX
+* Get ModelMorf from https://web.archive.org/web/20120323171429/http://www.tcs-trddc.com/trddc_website/ModelMorf/ModelMorf.htm and obtain a license from the developers
-* Extract the ModelMorf.zip file on a Windows OS with Java installed
+* Extract the ModelMorf.zip file on a Windows OS with Java installed ModelMorf must be installed under Windows, because there is a JVM incompatibility that causes an exception under OSX
 * Copy the file ModelMorf\Example\UmlToRdbms\TransformInstantiatorResults.bat to the folder ModelMorf\Example\UmlToRdbms
 * Copy the models folder from the previous step into the folder ModelMorf\Example\UmlToRdbms where the script transformInstantiatorResults.bat resides
 * Run the batch file TransformInstantiatorResults.bat to transform .\models\*.emof.umlmm into .\models\*.emof.rdbmsmm - This can take many hours!